AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Sort

-You want to report on purchase revenue and purchases for product names during January 2023, sorted in descending purchase revenue order.
+In this use case, you want to report on purchase revenue and purchases for product names during January 2023, sorted in descending purchase revenue order.

 +++ Customer Journey Analytics